Support and Care

 Since 2000 Christine has worked with adolescents and adults within community, hospital, local government, and private practice settings.
 She has had extensive experience treating people from diverse backgrounds with a wide range of psychiatric disorders and life issues.
 She is experienced in assessment, psychotherapy, case management, and group facilitation.

-Christine believes that good therapy draws upon a person’s strengths and inner wisdom.
-For these reasons Christine uses a collaborative and supportive approach which allows people to express their thoughts and feelings, explore their beliefs systems and reflect on their life experiences.
-At times a valuable part of this process may involve identifying and exploring underlying, unresolved issues that may be interfering with life feeling meaningful and satisfying.
-Christine’s approach is designed to empower people through developing insight and understanding while also providing opportunities to develop alternative ways of coping and relating to themselves and others.
-Christine believes that a positive, healthy perception of self is integral to wellbeing.
-She therefore places special emphasis on strengthening the relationship that people have with themselves by addressing negative self-beliefs and self-destructive, self-sabotaging tendencies.
-Equally interpersonal relationships are often a focus of therapy given the profound impact relationships can have on our overall wellbeing.
+Christine believes that true therapy is about healing not just about symptom reduction, it draws upon a person’s own inner wisdom and assists them in becoming more deeply connected to themselves and the world around them.
+For these reasons Christine uses a collaborative and supportive approach which invites people to identify and explore the barriers to living a meaningful, purposeful and fulfilling life.
+Such barriers may include unhelpful thoughts patterns and beliefs systems, difficult emotions, self-defeating behaviour patterns and unresolved issues stemming from past life experiences.
+Christine’s approach is designed to empower people through increased insight and understanding while also providing opportunities to develop alternative ways of coping and relating to themselves and others.
+Christine believes that self love is integral to wellbeing.
+She therefore places special emphasis on strengthening the relationship that people have with themselves by assisting them in connecting with their heart, addressing negative self-beliefs and self-destructive, self-sabotaging tendencies.
+The areas of interpersonal relationships, family and work are often a focus of therapy given the profound impact each of these domains of life can have.

-While Christine favours an integrative approach which centres around the principles of mindfulness, she believes it is important that therapy is tailored specifically to the needs of the person.
-Christine is experienced and trained in Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, Schema Therapy, Gestalt Therapy, Psychodynamic Therapy, Emotion Focused Couples Therapy, Eye Movement Desensitisation Reprocessing (EMDR) and Internal Family Systems Therapy.
+Christine uses an integrative approach as she believes it is important that therapy is tailored specifically to the needs of the person.
+She is respectful of individual differences while honouring the innate qualities we all possess that connect us all.
+Christine is experienced and trained in Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, Schema Therapy, Internal Family Systems Therapy, Sensorimotor Psychotherapy, Gestalt Therapy, Psychodynamic Therapy, and Emotion Focused Couples Therapy.

 Areas of Expertise/Special interest

 Christine works with adults and older adolescents.
-She has special interests in treating anxiety disorders, relationship issues and self-worth/self-esteem issues.
-She also has extensive experience in treating grief and loss, trauma, depression/post-natal depression, and adjustment issues.
-She enjoys coaching people through life transitions and helping explore ways of increasing a sense of meaning and purpose in life.
+She has special interests in treating anxiety disorders, trauma, relationship issues and self-worth/self-esteem issues.
+She also has extensive experience in treating grief and loss, depression/post-natal depression, and adjustment issues.
+She enjoys supporting people through life transitions, spiritual growth and helping people develop their sense of meaning and purpose in life.

 In almost 25 years as a clinical social worker/psychotherapist Tatianna has worked in hospitals and clinics with people suffering from acute and chronic illnesses (psycho-oncology, eating disorders, trauma etc.) across wards of major public hospitals both overseas and in Australia and in private practice.